 Nasser Al-Attiyah is a rally driver from Qatar who has been active in the world of motorsport since 2003.
 Over this period, he won numerous titles.

-He is a twelve-time Middle East Rally champion, triple champion in WRC supporting categories, a four-time FIA Cross Country Rally World Cup champion and the double winner of the Dakar Rally.
+He is a 14-time Middle East Rally champion, triple champion in WRC supporting categories, a four-time FIA Cross Country Rally World Cup champion and the three-time winner of the Dakar Rally.

 And that is not all, because Al-Attiyah is also the Olympic medalist.
 He participated in five Summer Olympics and won the bronze medal in the men's skeet at the 2012 Olympic Games in London.

 The year 2015 was Nasser's most successful season; he managed to win in all the competitions that he was a part of.
 In January, he won the Dakar Rally for the second time, driving a Mini All4 Racing of the X-Raid Team.
 Driving the same car, he was also the winner of the 2015 FIA Cross Country Rally World Cup.
 He added two more titles driving a Ford Fiesta RRC and a Škoda Fabia R5.
 The combination of two different cars was also victorious in the Middle East Rally Championship and the WRC-2 Championship.